Contributor: Suzanne Riordan. Lesson ID: 13950

 Literary nonfiction writers choose their words and tone carefully, trying to capture your interest as a reader.

-Creative nonfiction writing includes:
+Creative nonfiction writing includes the following.

 → | facts, either from the writer's life or from research | |